Misha Teplitskiy

 Welcome!

 I am an Assistant Professor at the University of Michigan School of Information and the head of DiscoveryLab.
-I am a sociologist broadly interested in the drivers of scientific and technological innovation, and especially the role that institutions and technology can play in accelerating scientific discovery.
-My current research investigates 1) how individuals and organizations assess creative ideas, and 2) knowledge flows between scientists.
+I am a sociologist interested in the drivers of scientific and technological innovation, and especially the role that policy and technology can play in accelerating scientific discovery.
+My current research investigates 1) the role of evaluation/selection methods in innovation, and 2) how knowledge diffuses between scientists in-person and online.
 Although much of my work focuses on the domain of science, I am also interested in knowledge dynamics in other domains, e.g. Wikipedia.

 Methodologically, I specialize in computational/quantitative methods such as field experiments and natural language processing.
 I also explore ways to combine these methods with more interpretive methods like surveys.